SocketMobile/.github/profile/README.md

 The CaptureSDK .NET MAUI (from 1.7.34.67) is hosted and back to public on Nuget.org.
 Refer to **[this link](https://www.nuget.org/packages/SocketMobile.Capture)** for how to add the CaptureSDK to your .MAUI project.

+The React Native CaptureSDK (from 1.5.111) is back to public.
+Refer also to **[this link](https://www.npmjs.com/package/react-native-capture)** for how to add the CaptureSDK as a npm package.

-The CaptureSDK for the React Native and Flutter are still behind our private repository and supports SocketCam C820 and C860 and can be installed by following the instructions from our [Developers Portal](https://www.socketmobile.com/developers/login).
+The Flutter CaptureSDK is still behind our private repository and supports SocketCam C820 and C860 and can be installed by following the instructions from our [Developers Portal](https://www.socketmobile.com/developers/login).

 The samples below need to be updated with the instructions found in the [Developers Portal](https://www.socketmobile.com/developers/login).